-A traditional gaff rigged wooden sailing ketch that calls the Waterford Estuary its home, the beautiful Sailing Ship is the culmination of a 3 year renovation and conversion project under the management of her owner Tony Mcloughlin, a professional Master Shipwright.
-The passionate crew spend the warmer months running 1-6 day voyages in the special area of conservation of the Waterford Estuary, and along the coast of Ireland.
+A traditional gaff rigged wooden sailing ketch that calls Dublin its home, the beautiful sailing ship is the culmination of a 3-year renovation and conversion project under the management of her former owner Tony McLoughlin, a professional Master Shipwright.

 Pelican of London

 Pelican of London is unique among Square Riggers.
 Her hull form was derived from the elite French clippers of the late 19th century, a long poop has been added which provides exceptional space and comfort for worldwide operation.
 Her exclusive rig generates twice her engine power and yet it is handy and easily adapted to extreme conditions.
 She is 45 metres overall and has 11 sails.
 Pelican has been designed principally as a sail training ship and can accommodate 28 trainees.

 Volharding is a fully restored, 85ft long, 120-year-old Dutch sailing barge.
 Her days as a cargo craft are long behind her and her task now is to make a positive and lasting difference to those who sail on her and experience the magic and heritage of the coast from an inspirational perspective.
 She is fully equipped to accommodate up to twelve trainees in comfort.
 The three bathrooms are equipped with domestic-style electric showers and toilets, while meals are prepared in a well-equipped galley kitchen, containing a large cooker/oven, two fridges and freezer.